 The Direct Support Professional must demonstrate the ability to communicate both verbally and in writing; read, interpret and apply written information such as policies, procedures, personal support plans, training and staff development readings; understand, develop and implement learning objectives and possess knowledge of basic household skills.
-The Direct Support Professional must be physically able to lift and to participate in physical activities of daily living, possess a valid PA driver’s license, be able to operate an agency vehicle and have daily access to a privately maintained vehicle.
+The Direct Support Professional must be physically able to lift and to participate in physical activities of daily living.

 DUTIES AND RESPONSIBILITIES: